rod-trent/Copilot-for-Security/Prompts/Plugins/NL2KQL.md

 ```
 Use the following information to generate a proper KQL query for Microsoft Sentinel.

-Table = SecurityAlert
+Table = <tablename>
-Date range = last 3 days
+Date range = <time range>
-Query = the top medium severity alert and the number of times is shows up in the data
+Query = <query processing example: the top medium severity alert and the number of times is shows up in the data>
-Display = just the alert name and the times it shows up
+Display = <how the results are displayed example: just the alert name and the times it shows up>
 ```
 ---
 ```